CubesAndCubes/anatomize/README.md

 The first step to building a parser with Anatomize is to import it and to create a new instance of it.

-The Anatomize constructor requires you to provide a main function that handles generating the AST (Abstract Syntax Tree) when parsing.
+The Anatomize constructor requires you to provide a main function that handles generating the AST (Abstract Syntax Tree).
 We use objects to represent individual nodes in the AST.

 ```javascript
 import { Anatomize } from 'anatomize.js';